kvalv/yara.nvim/README.md

 * `I`: Toggle showing issues only to the current user (i.e. issues connected to the e-mail you wrote in the config).
 * `S`: Toggle showing issues only in the current sprint
 * `s`: Display a menu where you can select issues in a particular sprint (or backlog).
 E.g. `s0` will display issues only in the backlog.
+* `P`: Interactively add worklog hours for the task the cursor is on

 ----